salilab/imp/modules/EMageFit/README.md

 version 2 of the License, or (at your option) any later version.

 _Publications_:
- - Javier A. Velázquez-Muriel, Keren Lasker, Daniel Russel, Jeremy Phillips, Benjamin M. Webb, Dina Scheidmann, Andrej Sali, \quote{Assembly of macromolecular complexes by satisfaciton of spatial restraints from electron microscopy images}, <em>Proc Natl Acad Sci USA 109(46), 18821-18826</em>, 2012.
+ - Javier A. Velázquez-Muriel, Keren Lasker, Daniel Russel, Jeremy Phillips, Benjamin M. Webb, Dina Schneidman, Andrej Sali, \quote{Assembly of macromolecular complexes by satisfaction of spatial restraints from electron microscopy images}, <em>Proc Natl Acad Sci USA 109(46), 18821-18826</em>, 2012.